 As the field of robotics moved forward with advances in both the efficiency and capability of embedded systems utilised in robots so did the scope extend for robots to tackle an ever-growing set of larger and more complex challenges.
 An approach to these new challenges can be made through the implementation of swarm robotics, which is a branch of multi-agent robotics systems that is characterized by its emphasis towards the emulation of natural biological swarms, such as packs of wolves hunting prey; multi-agent swarms utilise a multitude of smaller and simpler agents that act together towards a collective intent.

-Heterogeneous swarming presents an opportunity to broaden the scope and applications of robotic swarms, enabling robots with differing degrees of computational power, sensors and mobility to work together.
+Heterogeneous swarming presents an opportunity to broaden the scope and applications of robotic swarms, enabling robots with differing degrees of computational power, capabilities, sensors and mobility to work together.
 While many classical tasks of robotics swarms, which are loosely based on patterns found in nature, such as path finding, source localization and area exploration and coverage.
 Furthermore nature utilizes collective motion and formations optimize efficiency of swarms with the implementation of formation control becoming an increasingly emerging research topic within the field.

 While current research within swarm robotics that is aimed towards formation control is modelled, simulated and implemented with the use of homogeneous swarms, formations within heterogeneous swarms is mostly uncovered.
 With the advance of swarm robotics and the increasing complexity required of robot swarms to tackle the challenges presented, physical and behavioural heterogeneity within swarms presents a clear path to extend the capabilities of swarm robotics [1].
 To both fully optimize as well as to further understand the opportunities presented by heterogeneous swarms it is important to research their full capabilities and limitations.